kubapoke/polygon-drawer/README.md

 The project has been tested on a Windows 10 device, and compiled using .NET 8.0.
-Note that as a WinForms project, it isn't suited for being used on operational systems other than Windows.
+Note that as a WinForms project, it isn't suited for being used on operating systems other than Windows.

 If you want to compile the application on your device, install the program, by running `git clone` on this repository: